rawliving-germany/shoplex/README.md

 The solution is specific for one customers needs.
 If you need a similar (or better) solution, contact us!

+It is hacked in pretty vanilla (and as of writing, recent) Ruby 3.2.1+ .

 ## Installation

 Install it yourself as: